Pharmacy Benefits Frequently Asked Questions

 Once a Medi-Cal beneficiary is entitled to receive Medicare, Medicare Part D will cover most prescriptions.
 Medi-Cal will only pay for a few medications that are excluded by your Part D plan.
 If you need assistance to find and enroll on a Part D plan, please call 1-800-Medicare or (800) 633-4227.

 No. Medi-Cal does not cover any drugs for sexual or erectile dysfunction.

 All drugs not listed on the CDL require prior authorization from Medi-Cal.
-The pharmacy submits to Medi-Cal a Treatment Authorization Request (TAR) to get Medi-Cal approval.
-Also, if a drug is being used beyond a restriction listed on the CDL or it is the 7th or more prescription in a month, a TAR may be required.
+The prescriber or pharmacy submits to Medi-Cal a Prior Authorization (PA) to get Medi-Cal approval.

-15. Can a “retroactive” Treatment Authorization Request (TAR) be obtained for a previously filled prescription?
+Can a “retroactive” Prior Authorization (PA) be obtained for a previously filled prescription?

 No, Medi-Cal must follow the federal law that classifies marijuana as an illegal Schedule I (Class I) Drug or Substance.